Are you an Athletics fan thinking of embarking on a career in Media or journalism?

 Club level event announcing with Peter Matthews and Tony Miller

 England Athletics are also organising three workshops aimed at anyone within a Club who would like to be able to commentate or announce at local leagues, club and county level events.
 These will take the form of a 3 hour evening workshop (6pm-9pm) and hosted by Peter Matthews and Tony Miller.
 The workshop will cover equipment and facilities, knowledge of athletes, events and rules, pre event preparation, personal attributes needed, and working methods including scheduling, who to liaise with, adjustment of style and information to the type of meeting and the sort of audiences that they attract, presentations, typesof public messages and Dos and Don’ts.
 Also covered is the difference between stadium announcing and TV/Radio commentating and whether you are at a track & field, road, or cross-country event.

-The first Club level event workshop will take place in Sheffield on Friday 22 February which is the night prior to the England Athletics Age Group championships.
+The first Club level event workshop took place in Sheffield on Friday 22 February (the night prior to the England Athletics Age Group championships).
 Equivalent workshops will take place in March in the South and Midlands areas.

 What happens next?